Position Description: Senior Program Officer

 Our ideal candidate is:

-- passionate about social change, with an emphasis on making a difference for people facing the greatest health challenges;
+- passionate about the Foundation’s mission of improving community health and wellness with an emphasis on making a difference for people facing the greatest health challenges;

 - strongly interested in public policy, systems change, advocacy and working in a mission-driven environment;